 - Password: enter your temporary password

-1) Under the “User Account” section, click on “Change Password".
+- Under the “User Account” section, click on “Change Password".
 Please change your temporary password to one that you will be able to remember.

-3) Unique Protocol ID: MUST use the IRB number assigned to this protocol (e.g., 123456).
-You don’t need to put the numerical suffix on this number.
-DO NOT enter a new listing for each renewal year.
+- Organization's Unique Protocol ID: MUST use the IRB number assigned to this protocol (e.g., 123456).
+Do not need the number after the dash (i.e. 123456 -12)

 University of California, Davis

 Sacramento, CA 95817

 Oversight Authorities: United States: Institutional Review Board AND (for drug studies) United States: Food and Drug Administration

 - FDA regulated Intervention: If drug, device, dietary supplement, radiation = "YES"

 - Section 801 Clinical Trial: Does this trial qualify as an “FDAAA Applicable Clinical Trial” under the regulations?
 See "Applicable Trials" above.